kjjejones42/Text-Editor/README.md

 * Previous match option in menu to "MenuPreviousMatch"
 * Next match option in menu to "MenuNextMatch"
 * Use regex option in menu to "MenuUseRegExp"
-* For the testing reasons, you should use a single instance of JFileChooser.
+* For the testing reasons, you should use a single instance of `JFileChooser`.
 Add this instance to the frame using add method.
-Hide this instance of JFileChooser if it isn't needed at the moment and show it when it needed.
+Hide this instance of `JFileChooser` if it isn't needed at the moment and show it when it needed.

 Example
 Below is an example of how your text editor might look.